hmyh1202/cottonMNase-seq/results.md

 # Preliminary results

+## Assessment of data quality

+The percentage of MNase-seq reads that aligned to corresponding reference genomes ranges from 91% to 98%.
+Diploid cotton D5 reference genome outperformed other reference genomes for read alignments with Q>20: 80-86% D reads were mapped with Q>20, while for other reads 60-70% reads were mapped with Q>20.

+Genomic coverage profiles of MNase-seq results were highly reproducilble between biological replicates (R2>0.9).

+###

 ## Heatmap and plot of meta-profiles of nucleosome occupancy scores around TSS

 ### From differential nuclease sensitivity profiling dataset